 The combination rock wall and wooden sidewalk, which once graced the front of the historic Branigan home and original Roy’s Hall, was rebuilt between 1906 and 1916 into a cement wall and walkway.
 Known today by locals as the Main Street or Theater Wall, it is comprised of 165 feet of walkway and still bears the original plumbing-pipe handrail.

-The 100-year old historic wall and handrails have long suffered from neglect due to inadequate funding, as well as ownership uncertainty for the past fifty-years.
+The 100-year old historic wall and handrails have long suffered from neglect, so in 2016 the BEC began efforts to rehabilitate the historic wall.

-Working with generous private donors and local masons, the Main Street Wall is becoming a prime example of the power of grassroots volunteerism.
+Working with generous private donors and local masons, the Main Street Wall has become a prime example of the power of grassroots volunteerism.

-Final enhancements of the wall included the addition of safety features to the handrails; as well as professional landscaping.
+Final enhancements of the wall included the addition of safety features to the handrails; as well as landscaping done by green-thumbed volunteers.